ElderJames/AntDesign.Cli/docs/en/blog-post.md

 ## Project Overview

-AntDesign.Cli is a command-line tool for querying Ant Design Blazor component information.
+AntDesign.Docs.MCP is a command-line tool for querying Ant Design Blazor component information.
 Its main features include:

 1. Searching for detailed information about specific components
 2. Listing all available components